 - When everything is nicely melted and mixed, pour in the crushed biscuits and mix very well.

 - Break the chocolate into small pieces in a microwaveable bowl and melt this gently until no lumps remain when you stir the liquid chocolate.
-I set my microwave to the MEDIUM setting here so that there is no risk of overcooking it.

-- When you are ready to cut up the tiffin, use the paper to lift it out of the tin and then use your sharpest non-serrated knife to cut it into your chosen sizes.
+- When you are ready to cut up the tiffin, use the paper to lift it out of the tin and then use your sharpest knife to cut it into your chosen sizes.
 This is best eaten straight out of the fridge.

 Absolutely delicious and so simple to make.
 Feels like a really indulgent treat.
 Can't recommend enough and using an orange to roll out the mixture is absolute genius!!